Main Characters | Hero Association (S-Class Heroes) | Neo Heroes | Villains and Monsters (Monster Association) | Others

 - After a few more evolutions later on, he could even regrow limbs in seconds.

 - Hero Killer: Oh come on, it's in his villain nickname.
-Near the end of his arc, he beats nearly every single hero that was S-Class, including a partially weakened Tornado, and even the A-Class number 1 without any effort.
+Near the end of his arc, he beats nearly every single hero that was S-Class, including a partially weakened Tornado, and even the A-Class number 1 (which is S-Class strength-wise) without any effort.
 Though Saitama notes that Garou didn't actually kill any of them.

 - Horned Hairdo: His hair is styled in Mishima-style horns.
 And as he gets stronger and stronger it gets wilder and pointier.